-Sunshine is served by two wells located within its service area.
-Groundwater from the wells is treated to remove arsenic, chlorinated for disinfection and stored in two tanks with a combined storage capacity of ~180,000 gallons.
-Two booster pumps and a hydropneumatic tank maintain constant pressure throughout the distribution system.
+Santa Rita Springs is served by one primary well located within its service area.
+Groundwater from this well is chlorinated for disinfection and stored in one storage tank for a storage capacity of $\sim 1,000,000$ gallons.
+Three booster pumps and two hydropneumatic tanks maintain constant pressure throughout the distribution system.

-There are 10 fire hydrants within the system that are flushed and maintained regularly.
+There are 89 fire hydrants within the system that are flushed and maintained regularly.
 Flushing of the hydrants assures that they are operable and helps move water throughout the system while improving water quality.